 This Day In Writing History

-On June 17th, 1972, five men were caught burglarizing the Watergate building in Washington, D.C.
-The Watergate is a complex of offices, hotel rooms, and apartments.
-The five burglars had been caught breaking into the offices of the Democratic National Committee, which were located at the Watergate.
+On June 17th, 1972, five men were caught burglarizing the Watergate building, a complex of offices, hotel rooms, and apartments in Washington, D.C.
+The burglars had been caught breaking into the part of the Watergate that housed the offices of the Democratic National Committee - the national headquarters of the Democratic Party.

 Using their investigative skills, confidential sources, and a secret informant known only as Deep Throat, (In 2005, Deep Throat revealed himself to be W. Mark Felt, a White House insider and former associate director of the FBI.)
 Woodward and Bernstein broke the Watergate burglary story wide open.
-The five burglars were really White House operatives whose mission was to spy on President Richard Nixon's opposition in the upcoming election.
-They stole information and bugged the telephones.
+The five burglars were really White House operatives whose mission was to spy on President Richard M. Nixon's opposition in the upcoming election.
+After breaking into the DNC offices, they stole information and bugged the telephones.

 Woodward and Bernstein's work in exposing the Watergate conspiracy earned the Washington Post a Pulitzer Prize for Public Service.
 They later wrote a famous book about it, All The President's Men, published in 1974.
 They had been toying with idea of writing a book, but didn't commit to it until actor Robert Redford contacted them with an offer to buy the movie rights to their story.